konstellation-io/kdl-project-template/README.md

 ## First steps

-Add ACCESS_TOKEN, MINIO_ACCESS_KEY_ID and MINIO_SECRET_ACCESS_KEY_ID to the github repository
-Pipenv sync --dev
+In order to start making use of this repository, certain steps need to be executed

+### Secrets for github
+In the github repository we will need to add the following secrets:
+- ACCESS_TOKEN: a github access token it may be the same that was used to connect KDL
+- MINIO_ACCESS_KEY_ID: this may change depending on your S3.
+Consult with the konstellation team if unclear which value this secret should have
+- MINIO_SECRET_KEY_ID: same as with MINIO_ACCESS_KEY_ID

-dvc init
+### Initialize dvc
+In order to start tracking your data, pipelines and models we will need to initiate our dvc repository.
+We first need to install our dependencies (which include dvc)

+`Pipenv sync --dev`

+We can then initiate dvc
+`pipenv shell`
+`dvc init`

+Now our repository is dvc tracked too! last thing is to set our remote dvc repository to share our data

-dvc remote add minio s3://<bucket_namet>/dvc -d dvc remote modify minio endpointurl https://minio.kdl-dell.konstellation.io dvc remote modify --local minio access_key_id "minio" dvc remote modify --local minio secret_access_key "minio123" pytest
+`dvc remote add minio s3://<bucket_namet>/dvc -d dvc remote modify minio endpointurl https://minio.kdl-dell.konstellation.io dvc remote modify --local minio access_key_id <access_key_id>
-Search and change the TODOs in .github/workflows/experiments.yml commit, tag and push for first experiment launch dvc exp apply <exp-name>
+dvc remote modify --local minio secret_access_key <secret_access_key>
+`

+### Make sure the everything is installed correctly
+To make sure our project is good to go you will first need to run the tests

+`pytest`

+If test run correctly locally we can now see if our actions are also set.
+We will first need to modify our experiments.yml depending on our bucket's name

+With this modfications we can now commit, tag and push to start our run!

+If the job has been runned correctly we should see our experiment in our mlflow url we should also be able to visualize it in our dvc experiments by running

+`dvc exp list origin`

+If we are happy with the results of our experiment we may want to apply it to our repository by running

+`dvc exp pull <experiment-name> origin dvc exp apply <experiment-name>`

 ## Example project pipeline

 KDL contains various components that need to be correctly orchestrated and connected.